Village life, accommodation and nightlife

 Elsewhere the Piste Bar and restaurant provide some cosy couches where you can sit back grab a beer and watch the slopes.
 The Ski Inn in hotel in Ruka village has the Colorado Mts, Bar and Grill attached to it, this is an ideal place if you want to watch plenty of sports as it is kitted out with large screen tv’s and pool tables.
 It’s a really good place to hang out especially if you are booked into the Ski Inn hotel as it is only a short stumble to your room.

 The choice of accommodation in Ruka is extremely good.
 Options range from hotels to shared chalets.
 The Ski Inn hotel in Ruka Village is very modern and offers luxury apartments with all the mod cons including a kitchenette and a private sauna in the bathroom, which is surprisingly common in Finland.

 Ruka Village also offer a variety of apartments, chalets and cottages to meet a variety of needs.
 However if you fancy staying a little out of the ski resort at somewhere a bit special the Rukan Salonki Chalets rent out a variety of luxury cabins.
 The Rukan Salonki Chalets also include spa and sauna access. this is great if you want to combine snowboarding and some relaxing spa days.

-If you find staying in Ruka or at the slopes is just too expensive, then the town of Kuusamo is only 20 miles away and offers a greater selection of places to stay with a wider price range.
+If you find staying in Ruka or at the slopes is not for you, then the Distance between Ruka and Kuusamo centre is 24 km, which is 30 minutes drive away.
+Kuusamo offers a greater selection of places to stay with a wider price range.
 You will, however, have to commute to the slopes.